-Bhatkar has served as member, Scientific Advisory Committee to the Cabinet at the Centre, and governing board of Council for Scientific and Industrial Research.
+Bhatkar has served as a member, Scientific Advisory Committee to the Cabinet at the Centre, and the governing board of Council for Scientific and Industrial Research.
 He has also been honoured with the Padma Shri and Padma Bhushan, the fourth and third highest civilian honours in India.

 Established in November 2010 as a Central University, Nalanda University is spread over a 443-acres campus and started offering academic programmes in 2014.

 Several international personalities like Nobel laureate Amartya Sen, George Yeo, former Foreign Minister of Singapore, Sugata Bose of Harvard University, Lord Meghnad Desai of London School of Economics and other dignitaries have been involved with Nalanda University since its founding.